 A new clubhouse was built in 1939 along the traditional gabled Cape Dutch lines.
 It was designed by Captain Elsworth, a well-respected and leading architect.
 Unfortunately the war years (1939-1945) took a toll on the Club’s finances and membership.
 Three members were killed in action and membership dropped to 50.
 It was only through the efforts of the elderly members Messrs T. Stevenson, H.B.
 Lee, E.Tudhope, A.H.
 Ashley-Cooper and W.H.
 Short, that Westlake kept going thought this tragic period.
 Later, they were all rewarded with Honorary Life membership.

 Since 1935, Westlake has seen many course improvements.
 The most recent being the re-building of the 4th, 7th, 8th and 11th greens in 2004.
-The clubhouse has also had no less than four extensions and improvements in the last twenty years.
-The last being in 2000.
-Well known golfers have praised the layout and conditions of the golf course, among those being, Bobby Locke in the 1950’s and 60’s and Gary Player in the 1980’sand again earlier this year!
+The clubhouse has also had no less than four extensions and improvements over the years, the last being in 2000.
+Well known golfers have praised the layout and conditions of the golf course, among those being, Bobby Locke in the 1950’s and 60’s and Gary Player in the 1980’s and again at his charity event in 2019.
 Thanks to the design contributions of various architects and course designers, today’s Westlake boasts excellent amenities in a modern setting.

-To date, Westlake has hosted the SA Intervarsity Golf Championships the SA Under-23 Interprovincial, the Nomads Nationals, the 1999 SA Amateur Championships, and the 2011 Western Province Amateur Championships.
-More recently, Westlake played host to the Inter Provincial Tournament in 2014, and this year the S.A Ladies Open (which is part of the European Tour) and the Gary Player/Ronan Keating Golf Day were both hugely successful.
-Both events are scheduled to return in 2019!
+To date, Westlake has hosted the SA Intervarsity Golf Championships, the SA Under-23 Interprovincial, the Nomads Nationals, the 1999 SA Amateur Championships, and the 2011 Western Province Amateur Championships.
+More recently, Westlake played host to the Inter Provincial Tournament in 2014, and the S.A Ladies Open (which is part of the European Tour) for 4 consecutive years from 2018 to 2021 as well as the Gary Player/Ronan Keating charity Golf Day in 2018.
 This bears testament to the quality conditions of the course and facilities.

 Throughout the history of Westlake, camaraderie and club spirit have abounded.
 Over the years, many members have come forward and given both time and effort to ensure the ongoing growth and popularity of the Club.
 This has rubbed off on the staff, many of whom have been employed by the Club for decades.